grantmacken/tree-sitter-xquery/README.md

 }

 ```
-## better symantic highlighting: example in neovim
+## better semantic highlighting: example in neovim

 ![terminal screeshot](assets/2021-09-02_10-56.png)

 1. '\*' in the context of sequence_type/any_array_test/wildcard
-2. '+'  in the context of sequence_type/occurarance_operator
+2. '+'  in the context of sequence_type/occurrence
 3. '+'  in the context of additive_expr so colored as an operator
 4. 'xs:date' in this context is a constuctor function so it is colored as a function, whereas elsewhere as the 2nd line 'xs:integer' this appears in the
 sequence_type context so it will be colored as a type.